rkneece/rkneece.github.io/_projects/020 2025-02-01-founder and ceo.md

 ## Reach out!

-I'm open to full-time roles in startup and scale-up ventures.
+I'm open to full-time and fractional roles in startup and scale-up ventures.
 If you're interested in chatting, you can contact me [here](/contact).

 ![](/images/projects/founder.png)